litmuschaos/litmus/mkdocs/docs/experiments/faq/experiments.md

 The `NETWORK_INTERFACE` is the interface name inside the pod/container that needs to be targeted.
 You can find it by execing into the target pod and checking the available interfaces.
 You can try `ip link`, `iwconfig` , `ifconfig` depending on the tools installed in the pod either of those could work.

-The `SOCKET_PATH` by default takes the docker socket path.
-If you are using something else like containerd, crio or have a different socket path by any chance you can specify it.
+The `SOCKET_PATH` by default takes the containerd socket path.
+If you are using something else like docker, crio or have a different socket path by any chance you can specify it.
 This is required to communicate with the container runtime of your cluster.
 In addition to this if container-runtime is different then provide the name of container runtime inside `CONTAINER_RUNTIME` ENV.
 It supports `docker`, `containerd`, and `crio` runtimes.

 ### What are the different ways to target the pods and nodes for chaos?